 Lantmännen is also making investments to expand our own range of organic food products.

-Comment: Organic feed sales increased by more than 10% from the 2016 volumes to 2017, but conventional production is also increasing, so the organic proportion remains at the previous year’s level.
+Organic feed sales keept increasing.
+The conventional production is also increasing, so the organic proportion remains at the previous year’s level, approximately 9,5 percent of the volume.